capeswords/capeswords.github.io/_pages/hema.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/7DBmNVHTmNs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-For more information, have a look at our [resources]({{ site.baseurl }}/resources) page, which will have a link to a number of youtube channels, facebook groups, hema websites and more.
+For more information, have a look at our [resources]({{ site.baseurl }}/resources) page, which will have links to a number of youtube channels, facebook groups, hema websites and more.